Segence/docker-hadoop/README.md

 the above, as well as to create the required directories and change their ownership (as in point 1 and 2 below, so you can skip them if you used the RHEL setup script).

+The cluster setup runs with host networking, so the Hadoop nodes will get the hostname and DNS settings directly from the host machine.
+Make sure IP addresses and DNS names, as well as DNS resolution is correctly set up on the host machines.

 #### Namenode setup

 1. Create the following directories on the host: